Area road closings, delays announced

 State Route 18

-SR 18, at its bridge over US 20, will be reduced to one lane of traffic in each direction starting Monday, September 19 as part of a bridge repair project.
+SR 18, at its bridge over US 20, is reduced to one lane of traffic in each direction as part of a bridge repair project.
 Traffic will be shifted to one half of the bridge with one 12’ lane maintained in each direction.
 Work will continue on the project through October 2016.

 US Route 250

-US 250, at its bridge over US 20, will be reduced to one lane of traffic in each direction starting Monday, September 19 as part of a bridge repair project.
+US 250, at its bridge over US 20, is reduced to one lane of traffic in each direction as part of a bridge repair project.
 Traffic will be shifted to one half of the bridge with one 12’ lane maintained in each direction.
 Work will continue on the project through October 2016.

 State Route 162